A California Gold Rush Store Sold Everything in General

 The General Store Was Usually the First Business in a Gold Rush Town

-The Gagliardo General Store building still stands in the old mining town of Hornitos, California, but most of the original fixtures, shelves, counters and display cases -- along with much old merchandise --has gone into an exhibit at the Mariposa Museum and History Center in nearby Mariposa.
+The Gagliardo General Store building still stands in the old mining town of Hornitos, California, but most of the original fixtures, shelves, counters and display cases - along with much old merchandise - has gone into an exhibit at the Mariposa Museum and History Center in the nearby town of Mariposa.

 Old General Store

 Everything you need . . . and almost everything you want.

 General stores were not clothing stores, though you might buy shirts and hats and corsets there.